expo/expo/docs/pages/versions/v46.0.0/sdk/camera.md

 ## Usage

-> ⚠️ Only one Camera preview can be active at any given time.
+> **warning** Only one Camera preview can be active at any given time.
 If you have multiple screens in your app, you should unmount `Camera` components whenever a screen is unfocused.

 <SnackInline label='Basic Camera usage' dependencies={['expo-camera']}>